LetsChatItUpWithChatGPT/chatBotBackend/README.md

     You can also implement timeouts and memory size if you choose to.
 By enabling
     ![Alt text](assets/example-serverless-yml.png)

+    After running the serverless deploy command your root files will generate a serverless folder. **YOU MUST ADD THIS TO YOUR .GITIGNORE** it contains your key information for your bot and Open AI which will result in your keys being **REVOKED** if you push them to GitHub
+14. Once you have establish your bot, connected your Open AI API, and deployed to AWS, you are almost done!
+The final step will be setting up Lambda to auto deploy off pushs to your GitHub Repo.
+15. We followed this guide [How to set up an AWS Lambda and auto deployments with Github Actions](https://blog.jakoblind.no/aws-lambda-github-actions/).

+***Congratulations you just completed creating a slack bot connected to Open AI API and deployed it utilizing AWS!***

 ## # User Stories

 1. As a user, I would like to be able to specify what language should be used for the lab